Jonathan-Evey/Project-Manager-Dashboard/README.md

 Features still to implement -

--   Sort projects by priority.
--   Sort projects by date.
--   Ability to edit projects and tasks once they are added.
+-   Ability to edit tasks once they are added.
--   Filter Tasks by open/closed status.

 Site Demo -